DiagnosticNetwork/api/source/includes/_aidn.md

     Classification = "{ClassificationIdentifier}", // we'll coordinate with you on this value UserIdentifier = "{UserIdentifier}",           // uniquely identify the customer/employee/user Message = "{YourMessageToAiDN}",               // this is typically a user-supplied question
-    // `Data` can be an arbitrary piece of data.
-Typically it is JSON, though we can work with you
-    // to accept your specific data formats.
-It's common to use the `Data` field to pass things
-    // like Symptoms and TroubleCodes (DTCs), as shown below.
+    // Metadata is an optional field that can be useful for passing DTCs and Symptoms, e.g.:
-    Data = new
+    Metadata = new
     {
       Symptoms =
       [